 AWS complies with a number of regulatory and professional IT standards and certification programs, including CSA, FERPA, FISMA, HIPAA, ISO 9001, 27001, 27017, SOC 1, 2, 3, and others: AWS Compliance.

-Dash relies on ORCID, an international non-profit membership organization, of which CDL is a member, for managing unique, persistent research identifiers, and Crossref’s Funder Registry, for funding agency identifiers.
+Dryad relies on ORCID, an international non-profit membership organization, of which CDL is a member, for managing unique, persistent research identifiers, and Crossref’s Funder Registry, for funding agency identifiers.
 The membership agreement defining the terms of the relationship between CDL and ORCID is available at:

 The Funder Registry data are available as CC0 Public Domain via an open public API requiring no prior contractual relationship.

-CDL makes no representations or warranties with respect to Merritt or Dash, and disclaims any liability arising out of their use.
-Neither the CDL nor Merritt or Dash users shall be liable for any indirect, special, incidental, punitive or consequential damages arising out of that use.
+CDL makes no representations or warranties with respect to Merritt or Dryad, and disclaims any liability arising out of their use.
+Neither the CDL nor Merritt or Dryad users shall be liable for any indirect, special, incidental, punitive or consequential damages arising out of that use.
 Liability for direct damages is limited to the dollar amount of the fee paid for the service.
-By making use of Merritt or Dash, users are indemnifying, defending, and holding harmless CDL, its officers, employees, and agents from and against any liability and damages, including any reasonable attorney’s fees, that arise from that use.
+By making use of Merritt or Dryad, users are indemnifying, defending, and holding harmless CDL, its officers, employees, and agents from and against any liability and damages, including any reasonable attorney’s fees, that arise from that use.
 No limitation of liability set forth elsewhere in these terms applies to this indemnification; further, this indemnification shall survive the termination of these terms.